A fully precessing higher-mode surrogate model of effective-one-body waveforms: Conclusion

 In Fig.~\ref{fig:timing_plots} we demonstrate that our surrogate is about 50 times faster than \seob and about 5 times slower than the \texttt{IMRPhenomXPHM} waveform model.
 This is a significant speedup compared to the original \ac{EOB} model and will enable the use of standard sampling methods for Bayesian inference with this waveform family.

 As an application of our surrogate to data analysis studies we showed in Fig.~\ref{fig:PE_plots_q5inj} that it allows for unbiased estimation of binary parameters when the precessing GW signal is modeled by \seob and we are using an average ``zero'' noise realization.
-The surrogate also leads to posterior distributions which are consistent with, albeit slightly tighter, than those found in past LVC analyses of GW150914 as demonstrated in Fig.~\ref{fig:PE_plots_GW150914}.
+The surrogate also leads to posterior distributions which are consistent with, albeit slightly broader, than those found for SEOBNRv4PHM of GW150914 as demonstrated in Fig.~\ref{fig:PE_plots_GW150914}.